openbermuda/karmapi/docs/nodice/exandcon.rst

 Within this space, time-like geodesics follow two distinct fields: expanding and contracting fields.

-[Incorrect at the second sentence].
+[Incorrect at the second sentence see [2] for follow up..

 This is perhaps one of the harder parts of the theory to picture.